ga96tik/SauterSchwabQuadrature.jl/docs/src/index.md

 3.The kernel must be Cauchy-Singular

 Depending on the input data, two different implementations of the integral are contained in this package.
-The first one is very convenient to handle, and does not need a parametrisation; but it works only for flat triangles, and the user has to be familiar with the functions `simplex()` and `point()` of the package CompScienceMeshes.
+The first one is very convenient to handle, and does not need a parameterization; but it works only for flat triangles, and the user has to be familiar with the functions `simplex()` and `point()` of the package CompScienceMeshes.
 The second implementation contains only the integration rules; so the user has to build the parameterization himself, but therefore it also works for curved triangles.

 Both implementations are called by a function, which looks like: